Working from Within: The Nature and Development of Quine's Naturalism: Chapter 2

-In chapter 2, Verhaegh argues that Quine's argument against traditional epistemology has often been interpreted as an "argument from despair" which claims that we must turn to naturalized epistemology because all attempts at securing a foundational justification of science in traditional philosophy have failed.
-However, Verhaegh argues that this interpretation conceals a stronger and more fundamental objection to traditional epistemology that can be found in Quine's work.
+In chapter 2, Verhaegh discusses an interpretation of Quine that says he made an "argument from despair", which claims that naturalized epistemology should replace traditional epistemology because all traditional attempts to secure a foundational justification of science had failed.
+Verhaegh argues that this interpretation conceals a stronger and more fundamental objection to traditional epistemology that can be found in Quine's work.

-Verhaegh claims that Quine also argued that traditional epistemology was "flawed from the beginning" because it assumes that there is a science-independent viewpoint from which to justify our knowledge, which Quine thought is impossible; according to Quine, attempts to take such a viewpoint necessarily presuppose scientific knowledge.
+Verhaegh claims that Quine also argued that traditional epistemology was "flawed from the beginning" because it assumes that there is a science-independent viewpoint from which to justify knowledge, which Quine thought to be impossible; according to Quine, attempts to take such a viewpoint necessarily presuppose scientific knowledge.
 For example, Verhaegh makes the case that as Quine's naturalism developed, he became convinced that attempting to reduce scientific knowledge to knowledge obtained through sense data necessarily presupposes prior scientific knowledge that justifies the belief in sense data, or in other words that sense data are "not epistemologically prior to but dependent on our best scientific theories of the world".

 Chapter 3

 In chapter 3, Verhaegh focuses on Quine's famous debates with Rudolf Carnap regarding metaphysics.
 Quine has often been viewed as saving metaphysics from logical positivists such as Carnap who viewed metaphysical claims as necessarily meaningless.
 However, Verhaegh argues that Quine's views on metaphysics are more subtle than often presented.
 Whilst he does blur the line between scientific sense and metaphysical nonsense, he is still critical of many metaphysical questions which he views as "useless" to the scientific project.

 According to Verhaegh, Quine was not attempting to save metaphysics from Carnap in their debates, but was criticising his distinction between theoretical questions internal to a linguistic framework and practical questions regarding which linguistic framework to adopt.
 According to Verhaegh's reading of Quine, the choice of which linguistic framework or theory to accept is guided by both pragmatic and theoretical considerations.
-This is because the importance of different pragmatic concerns depends to some degree on the way in which we think the world is.
+This is because the importance of different pragmatic concerns depends to some degree on the way the world is thought to be.

 Overall, Verhaegh views Quine and Carnap's views as being far more alike than often claimed, with both dismissing traditional metaphysics (as either useless or meaningless), but argues that Quine made room for a naturalized metaphysics within science by undermining Carnap's theoretical–practical distinction.
 Quine's views about scepticism can also be viewed through the lens of his views on the distinction between internal and external questions.
 For Quine, as radical scepticism stands outside of the scientific viewpoint, it is useless for the progress of science and so can be dismissed.
 However, forms of scepticism within the scientific viewpoint can provide challenges that further science and are therefore useful.